Fire Force season 3

-The third and final season of the Fire Force anime television series is based on Atsushi Ohkubo's manga series of the same name.
-The season is produced by David Production and directed by Tatsuma Minamikawa, with Sei Tsuguta replacing Minamikawa on series composition.
-In July 2024 at Anime Expo, it was announced that the third season would also be its final and air in two split cours, with the first cours having aired from April 5 to June 21, 2025, (Note: MBS, TBS and CBC lists the season premiere as airing on April 4 at 25:53, which is effectively April 5 at 1:53 a.m.
-JST) and the second cours scheduled for January 2026.
-The season is broadcasting on the Animeism programming block on MBS, TBS, CBC, and other networks.
+The third and final season of the Fire Force anime television series is based on the manga series Fire Force by Atsushi Ohkubo.
+It was announced in May 2022.
+The season is produced by David Production and directed by Tatsuma Minamikawa, with Sei Tsuguta replacing the former as series composition writer.
+In July 2024 at Anime Expo, it was announced that the third season would also be its final and run in two split cours.
+The first cours aired from April 5 to June 21, 2025, (Note: MBS, TBS and CBC listed the season premiere as airing on April 4 at 25:53, which is effectively April 5 at 1:53 a.m.
+JST.) while the second cours aired from January 10 to April 4, 2026.
+(Note: MBS, TBS and CBC listed the second cours premiere as airing on January 9 at 25:53, which is effectively January 10 at 1:53 a.m.
+JST.)
+The season was broadcast on the Animeism programming block on MBS, TBS and CBC.
+BS-TBS aired the season nationwide in areas where its JNN affiliate was not carrying the first-run broadcast.

-The opening theme song for the first cours is "High Flame" (強火, Tsuyobi) performed by Queen Bee, while the ending theme song is "Urusiren" (ウルサイレン) performed by Umeda Cypher.
+For the first cours, the opening theme song is "High Flame" (強火, Tsuyobi), performed by Queen Bee, while the ending theme song is "Urusiren" (ウルサイレン), performed by Umeda Cypher.
+For the second cours, opening theme song is "Ignis" (イグニス), performed by Takanori Nishikawa, while the ending theme song is "Speak of the Devil", performed by Survive Said the Prophet featuring Coldrain frontman Masato Hayakawa, except for the last episode, whose ending was "Bakusō Yume Uta" (爆走夢歌) by Soul'd Out's Diggy-Mo, which was also the third ending for the Soul Eater anime series.

+Episodes

+Note: All episodes from this season were written by Sei Tsuguta.